 Saturday October 22 / 10 a.m.

 Contribution: $50 pesos per person

-The Botanical Garden is once again visited by Dr. Rosita Arvigo, who with her extensive experience in medicinal plants, offers a lecture masterfully conducted in Spanish and English.
-We invite the public to enjoy this pleasant conversation where traditional knowledge and herbalism combine to connect us with plants and their health benefits.
+The Botanical Garden receives the visit of Dr. Rosita Arvigo, who with her extensive experience in medicinal plants, offers a lecture masterfully conducted in Spanish and English.
+We invite the public to enjoy this entertaining conversation where traditional knowledge and herbal medicine are combined to connect us with plants and their health benefits.